The Outer Worlds 2 and everything you need to know about Obsidian's new RPG

 (Image credit: Xbox Game Studios)

-As detailed in an IGN First preview earlier this year, The Outer Worlds 2 is also set to put a greater focus on Skills over Stats this time around, with 12 different skills in total that speak to your character's strengths - with the likes of Engineering and Hacking being among them.
-Traits will also be available which act apply permanent effects to your character that work in your favor, or be more negative in nature.
+The Outer Worlds 2 also sets a greater focus on Skills over Stats this time around, with 12 different skills in total that speak to your character's strengths - with the likes of Engineering and Hacking being among them.
+Traits will also be available which apply permanent effects to your character that work in your favor, or be more negative in nature.

-You'll also have different approaches in conversation, with certain parameters such as specific skills and traits to pass particular speech checks - not unlike the first game.
-The quest also involves a puzzle making use of a device known as the N-Ray scanning device, which lets you see through walls to detect enemies.
-It looks like we're going to have lots of different means to approach situations both in and out of combat, in true Obsidian RPG form.
+it's all about options this time.
+There are different approaches in conversation, for example, with certain parameters such as specific skills and traits to pass particular speech checks - not unlike the first game.
+Or devices like the N-Ray scanning device, which lets you see through walls to detect enemies.

-Both the IGN First preview and the Direct also delved into the the return of perks and flaws.
-In terms of the former, Obsidian has revealed there will be over 90 different perks, but you won't be able to respect your character because your choices "are permanent".
-This has been done because, so that you really have to "double down" on your character and commit to the decisions you make.
+Obsidian has revealed there will be over 90 different perks, but, as mentioned above, you won't be able to respec your character because your choices "are permanent", so that you really have to "double down" on your character and commit to the decisions you make.

-The latter is also more responsive to the way you play this time around.
-In the early IGN preview, one example shows how players that skip dialogue often can offer up a flaw that requires you to get through conversations in a set amount of time if you want to avoid a penalty, while another in the Direct is Bad Knees, which sees players moving faster for the duration of the game with the snag that your creaking joints might break your stealth cover at any given time.
+Flaws on the other hand develop as you play and give you the option to double down on something at a cost.
+For example, skipping text might offer up a flaw that requires you to get through conversations in a set amount of time to avoid a penalty.
+While Bad Knees lets you move faster, with the snag that your creaking joints might break your stealth cover at any given time.

 Creative director Brandon Adler also spoke on the inspirations behind The Outer Worlds 2's gameplay in an interview with us here at GamesRadar+.
 As well as touching on the obvious influences of one of Obsidian's most beloved RPGs, Fallout: New Vegas, Adler also points to "the newer Deus Ex games".